djsahil/BasketBoss/README.md

 # BasketBoss

+## Authors
+Sahil Shah, Vignesh Kumar, & Asad Qureshi

 ## Description
 BasketBoss is a python based portfolio analysis API.
-Given a basket of stocks for investment purposes, our API will perform quantitative analysis to gain insight on various metrics.
-The primary functionality is to ultimately advise on potential positions via signals by incorporating a diverse set of strategies.
+Given a basket of stocks for investment purposes, our API will perform quantitative analysis to gain insight on various metrics and ultimately advise on potential positions via signals by incorporating a diverse set of strategies.
+Functionality can be divided into 2 categories

+1. Analysis & Metrics
+2. Trading Strategies & Signals

 ### Analysis & Metrics

 **1. Fundamental Analysis:**
 Analyze the fundamental factors of each company, such as earnings, revenue growth, debt levels, and valuation metrics like P/E ratios.
 Understanding the financial health of each company is essential for long-term investment decisions.

+Functionality:

+- Data Retrieval:
+1. Use yfinance API for Yahoo Finance stock info
+	a.
+Extract key fundamental metrics for analysis
 TODO:

-- Data Retrieval: Use Yahoo Finance for financial data.
 - Data Analysis: Use a library like pandas for handling and analyzing the data.
 Calculate important financial metrics like earnings, revenue growth, debt levels, and valuation ratios.